New Orleans is a city where the best food is served on the cheap. Check out our favorite spots for the best cheap eats New Orleans style.

 The restaurant’s menu describes its fried chicken as “America’s Best…” and accolades from the likes of James Beard and the late Anthony Bourdain prove that point.
 If you want to eat the best lunch in New Orleans, you need to add the fried chicken at Willie Mae’s to your New Orleans eating plan.

-Located in historic Tremé, about a 20 minute walk or a short cab/uber ride from the French quarter, Willie Mae’s is authentic to its neighborhood, city and owners.
-Crispy, spicy and slightly salty on the outside yet explosively moist and juicy on the inside, this made-to-order fried chicken is not to be missed.
+Located in historic Tremé, about a 20 minute walk or a short cab/uber ride from the French quarter, Willie Mae’s is true to its neighborhood, city and owners.
+Crispy, spicy and slightly salty on the outside yet super moist and juicy on the inside, this made-to-order fried chicken is not to be missed.

 Plan your lunch at Willie Mae’s on a weekday to avoid the longest lines.
 That being said, this fried chicken is well worth the inevitable wait.
 Also, you’ll want to arrive as early as possible to guarantee entry.
 The restaurant closed the line about 15 minutes before closing time during our most recent visit.